alikaraali/dr-vnet-icprai2022/README.md

 The weights can be downloaded here. (soon coming)

-Any papers using the code and results should cite the paper accordingly.
+Any papers using the code and/or results should cite the paper accordingly.

 ```
 @INPROCEEDINGS{DRVnet,